IndigoNakamoto/Litecoin-OpenSource-Fund/data/projects/core/core.md

 ---
 title: 'Litecoin Core'
-summary: 'Litecoin enables instant payments to anyone, anywhere in the world using peer-to-peer technology without a central authority.'
+summary: "Litecoin enables instant payments to anyone, anywhere in the world using peer-to-peer technology without a central authority.
+The management and processing of these transactions is carried out collectively by the decentralized Litecoin network.
+If you'd like to help support the network, you can do so by running Litecoin Core - the most popular full node Client - by following the instructions below."
 # nym: '[Person or Organization Name]'
 website: 'https://www.litecoin.org'
 coverImage: '/static/images/projects/core.png'